Child of Light: Reception

 Tom McShea of GameSpot further opined that the environments instilled a sense of sadness and felt that the story was "about fear and betrayal, hopelessness and fortitude".
 He stated that this sombre tone was well contrasted by the frenetic combat system.
 Unlike other reviewers, Mc Shea believed the challenge of these battles to be perfectly balanced.
 He echoed the closing statements of Liebl in that he was happy that such a game exists in the industry.
 In returning to review the game for the Nintendo Switch more than four years later, GameSpot reiterated that the game was an equally strong experience.

 Giant Bomb's Alex Navarro was more critical of the game; he felt that the visual splendor of the game did not leave a lasting impact and thought the narrative uninspired due to its over-reliance on childhood storybook motifs, such as magical kingdoms, evil stepmothers, and rhyming dialogue – the latter of which Navarro particularly struggled with as it clashed with his ability to understand the plot.
 Considering his agreement with Destructoid's Chris Carter over a perceived lack of difficulty – at least for the early game – Navarro believed that the game's appeal was thus superficial until towards the end of the game where it was strengthened by "a stronger, more thoughtful, more engaging experience".

+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Child of Light for "Handheld Game of the Year".

 Related media

 On April 30, 2015, Ubisoft released a free digital book titled Child of Light: Reginald the Great to celebrate the game's first anniversary.
 Written by the game's writer Jeffrey Yohalem, the story of the book revolves around Reginald and his adventures in Lemuria two years after Child of Light.

 At the time of the book's release in 2015, illustrator Serge Meirinho stated that he was currently involved in a new book set in the Child of Light universe, and creative director Patrick Plourde explained that they had two books already written and a third planned, though no further books were released.

 Announced in October 2018, screenwriter Tasha Huo is writing a pilot for a television adaptation of Child of Light; in an interview with Variety, Huo stated that she was "a longtime fan of the game" and wanted to capture the theme of a strong female heroine in a fairy tale world in a live-action show.

-On March 31, 2022, Aurora was added as a playable character as a free update to the videogame Bloodstained: Ritual of the Night.
+On March 31, 2022, Aurora was added as a playable character as a free update to the video game Bloodstained: Ritual of the Night.